evertharmeling/ivory-google-map/doc/service/place/photo/place_photo.md

-All services works the same way, so, if you want to learn more about it, you can read this common [documentation](/doc/service/service.md) about services except that the place photo service does not use an http client and message factory as it does not need to issue http requests.
+All services works the same way, so, if you want to learn more about it, you can read this common [documentation](/doc/service/service.md) about services except that the place photo service does not use an http client and request factory as it does not need to issue http requests.

 ## Request